limwa/nix-flake-utils/README.md

 This is useful for declaring templates, avoiding repetition and making it easier to update flake templates.

+### `lib.mkTemplates :: path -> attrs`

+This function accepts a `path` to a folder with subfolders, each corresponding to a different template.
+Then, `mkTemplate` is called for each of the subfolders.

+This is useful for flakes which export multiple templates.
+It allows you to specify where your templates are located and automatically create the corresponding attributes for each of them.

 ### `lib.mkFlakeWith :: { systems ? null, forEachSystem :: string -> attrs } -> attrs -> attrs`

 This function for the first argument takes in an attrset with two attributes: